cmejo/AI_Scholar/ENHANCED_AI_FEATURES.md

 ✅ **Performance Optimization** - Smart resource management ✅ **Extensible Architecture** - Easy to add new models and features

-Your AI Scholar is now a true AI expert that can:
+AI Scholar is now a true AI expert that can:
 - Answer questions about your specific domain
 - Switch between specialized models automatically
 - Provide cited, accurate responses